 Admission and Financial Aid

-Candidates to the MS in Speech-Language Pathology must have completed a bachelor's degree from an accredited college or university and have all prerequisite coursework outlined below.
+Candidates must possess a bachelor's degree from an accredited college or university and must submit the following items:

 If you have questions about your qualifications, make an appointment with an admissions director.
 We can discuss your background and do a preliminary transcript review.